 6. Project-Based Budget

-As the name suggests, a project-based budget is created based on specific projects, providing a more realistic and accurate estimate for each.
+As the name suggests, a project-based budget is prepared for a specific project, providing a more realistic and accurate estimate.

 Advantages: